-It can be seen from Fig. 4 that since the metallographic structure is mainly composed of fine tempered martensite, fine-grained carbide and a small amount of residual austenite, which is consistent with the normal carburizing and quenching structure, the effective surface hardness is ensured and the overall surface hardness of the workpiece is within the range required by the technical conditions.
+Figure 4 illustrates that the metallographic structure primarily consists of fine tempered martensite, fine-grained carbide, and a small amount of residual austenite, which aligns with the normal carburizing and quenching structure.
+This ensures effective surface hardness and overall surface hardness of the workpiece that meets the range required by the technical conditions.

-In order to better understand the microstructure changes before and after the adjustment of the specific heat treatment process, the test block is annealed with the same process.
+To gain a better understanding of the microstructure changes pre and post the specific heat treatment process adjustments, the test block undergoes annealing with the same process.

 Metallographic samples were prepared to observe the equilibrium structure of 20CrMo steel carburized parts.

-Fig. 5 shows the annealed structure after the adjustment process heat treatment.
+Figure 5 demonstrates the annealed structure following the adjustment process heat treatment.

-The structure in Fig. 3 is closer to the equilibrium structure of ordinary medium carbon steel after annealing, that is, its carbon content (mass fraction) is about 0.5%;
+The structure depicted in Fig. 3 resembles the equilibrium structure of ordinary medium carbon steel after annealing, with a carbon content (mass fraction) of around 0.5%.

-The equilibrium structure in Fig. 5 is the pearlite + network cementite structure after normal carburizing annealing.
+In contrast, the equilibrium structure in Fig. 5 displays the pearlite + network cementite structure that results from normal carburizing annealing.

-This change in structure fully indicates that there is a big problem in the furnace atmosphere under the original process conditions, resulting in the carburizing conditions of the workpieces failing to meet the set requirements, and the workpieces failing to meet the specified technical requirements after the process treatment.
+This change in structure suggests that there was a significant issue with the furnace atmosphere under the original process conditions.
+As a result, the carburizing conditions of the workpieces failed to meet the set requirements, ultimately causing the workpieces to fall short of the specified technical requirements after the process treatment.

-1) The slow-cooling solid phase transformation structure of low alloy carbon structural steel after carburizing and quenching can be used to determine the carbon content in the final carburized layer, so as to determine whether the furnace atmosphere meets the set requirements.
+- The slow-cooling solid phase transformation structure of low-alloy carbon structural steel after carburizing and quenching can be used to determine the carbon content in the final carburized layer.
+This, in turn, helps determine whether the furnace atmosphere meets the required standards.

-2) Although increasing the carbon potential can enhance the carburizing effect to a certain extent, due to the limited saturated solubility of carbon in austenite, it is necessary to flexibly set the carbon potential according to the actual situation to avoid possible carbon deposition.
+- Although increasing the carbon potential can enhance the carburizing effect to some extent, the limited saturated solubility of carbon in austenite necessitates a flexible carbon potential setting based on the actual conditions to avoid the possibility of carbon deposition.

-3) The precision of carburizing treatment equipment will directly affect the final heat treatment effect.
+- The precision of carburizing treatment equipment will directly impact the final heat treatment results.